When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Learn Geography With Magnets

-What better way for your child to learn about the U.S. than with this 44-piece magnetic puzzle?
-This beautifully colored toy is a great introduction to geography lessons for children ages 4 and above.
+What better way for your child to learn the layout of the country than with this 44-piece magnetic puzzle?
+This beautifully colored toy is a great introduction to geography for children ages 4 and above.

 Tegu Wooden Blocks